 Dr. Haden and her team are broadly interested in questions about the ways children learn from and remember their experiences.
 A particular focus is on the important role that parents can play in children's cognitive development.
 Some of our work involves longitudinal research designs in which the same families are tracked over time to study children's developing skills for remembering.
 Other work involves teaching parents ways to promote children's memory and narrative skills.
 In a third branch of our research program, we observe parent-child interactions in museum contexts and the impact hands-on activities and conversations with their parents can have on children's learning of about science, technology, engineering, and mathematics (STEM).
-We aim for our work to have real-work applications.
-For example, the museum-based research is yielding very useful information and resources that educators and museum practitioners can use to advance STEM learning opportunities for children.
+We aim for our work to have real-world applications.
+For example, the museum-based research is yielding very useful information and resources that educators, museum practitioners, and parents can use to advance STEM learning opportunities for children.

 Our lab provides research opportunities for students at both the graduate and undergraduate levels.
 We invite you to read about our ongoing projects.
 You can also view a list of publications.
 For additional information about our research activities, please contact Dr. Haden.

 For additional information about our PhD program in Developmental Psychology, please visit: